asnaylor/e2e-llm-workflows/README.md

 There are a lot of different ways to perform evaluation.
 For our task, we can use traditional deterministic metrics (ex. accuracy, precsion, recall, etc.) since we know what the outputs should be (extracted intent and entities).

 However for many generative tasks, the outputs are very unstructured and highly subjective.
-For these scenarios, we can use [distance/entropy](https://github.com/huggingface/evaluate) based metrics like cosine, bleu, perplexity, etc.

-However, these metrics are often not very representative of the underyling task.
+For these scenarios, we can use [distance/entropy](https://github.com/huggingface/evaluate) based metrics like cosine, bleu, perplexity, etc. But, these metrics are often not very representative of the underlying task.
 A common strategy here is to use a larger LLM to [judge the quality](https://www.anyscale.com/blog/a-comprehensive-guide-for-building-rag-based-llm-applications-part-1#evaluation) of the generated outputs.
 We can ask the larger LLM to directly assess the quality of the response (ex. rate between `1-5`) with a set of rules or compare it to a golden / preferred output and rate it against that.

 ```python